 -Treat a target of larger scale as one scale smaller than normal for the purposes of reducing damage against one attack.

--Choose one Maimed condition.
-Instead of bonus damage from additional thresholds with a Maiming attack, the second threshold of an attack applies a Maimed condition to the target.
-Such an injury must be healed by the target as a level of Maiming damage.
+-Choose one condition.
+Instead of bonus damage from additional thresholds with an attack, the second threshold of an attack applies that condition to the target.
+Such an injury must be able to be healed by the target as a level of equivalent damage.
 Additional thresholds beyond the first two have no effect.

 Prone: A prone character gains a +2 bonus to defenses vs. Ranged attacks from non-adjacent attackers, and a -2 penalty to defenses against Melee attacks and Ranged attacks from adjacent attackers.
 A character may crawl at 1/2 their speed while prone, and must spend a Move to get up from prone.
 A character may voluntarily drop prone as a free action during their turn, or in reaction to an unsuccessful Area attack.

 Charge: As your Action, move your speed, then make a Melee or Unarmed attack at the end of your movement.
 You must take the most direct path possible to your target, and must end your movement at the first point from which you could attack your target.
+You must be at least 4 meters away from your target at the start of a Charge.
 Gain a +1 bonus to this attack, but -1 to all defenses until the start of your next turn.
 You may not charge over difficult terrain.

 Declare you are attempting a Grab.
 As your Action, make a Physical Might or Finesse + Melee (Unarmed) attack.
 If successful, you deal no damage, but instead have grabbed the target.

 A grabbed target cannot move, may not use a Finesse-based defense against anyone save the grabber, and takes a -5 to all attacks except Grab options and attacks with small, one-handed weapons or unarmed strikes against the grabber.